riquewill1977/osticket-prereqs/README.md

 ![image](https://github.com/riquewill1977/osticket-prereqs/assets/139101776/f0d20a8b-5296-49a7-8f39-ebc56cc13e69)

-<p>Create a win10 virtual machine</p>
+<p>Creating the Windows 10 virtual machine</p>

 a.
 Click create and select Azure virtual machine<br />
 b.
-Select your existing Resource group "RG-osTicket
+Select your existing Resource group "RG-osTicket"
 c.
 Configure the values as shown in the screenshot below:<br />
 d.)
 Name your virtual machine.
 I'm using "vm-osticket"<br />
 e.)
 Select your region. use the same region as your resource group<br />